 Objects are labelled with a number corresponding to their partition and are only accessible by a subject associated with the owning Partition ID.
 Only generic data and certificate objects can be non-sensitive.
+Private key and secret key objects are always created as Sensitive, Private objects.
 Sensitive objects are encrypted using the partition's secret key to prevent their values from ever being exposed to external entities.
-Key objects are always created as Sensitive objects and can only be used for cryptographic operations by a logged in Partition User.
+Private objects can only be used for cryptographic operations by a logged in Partition User.
 Key objects that are marked as extractable may be exported from the module using the Wrap operation if allowed and enabled in the partition's policy set.
 Table 3-3 summarizes the object attributes used in Access Control Policy enforcement.